 Last year we saw hiring bonuses for pilots climb to all-time highs.
 With American Airlines getting all the way to $150,000 doled out over several years.

 But hiring bonuses aren’t necessarily the right solution to the aviation maintenance technician shortage.

-An airline offering to outright pay for an AMT’s training is unheard of, but it’s something I hope we see offered by other aviation companies.
+An airline offering to outright pay for an aircraft mechanic course is unheard of, but it’s something I hope we see offered by other aviation companies.
 For most people, the cost of education is the biggest barrier to entry in becoming an AMT.

 So if more airlines will offer incentives like this one in addition to increasing AMT pay, I think we’ll see far more maintenance technicians created in the near future.

 There are many reasons why this issue has occurred and many situations that can improve it, but key players in the aviation industry will have to work together to solve this.
 Changes like this don’t happen overnight and won’t be a quick fix.